S4WLAND/JS-practices-/README.md

-# 🌐 S4WLAND – JavaScript Practice & DOM Exploration
+# 🌐 JavaScript Practice & DOM Exploration

-S4WLAND is a personal project where I explored the fundamentals of JavaScript and started working with the DOM.
+This is a personal project where I explored the fundamentals of JavaScript and started working with the DOM.
 It began as a collection of small experiments and evolved into a space to understand how JavaScript really works — from basic syntax to browser interaction.

 ---